 (photo below): “Guess I’m an old fart because this [amount of snow] is what I remember as a kid… through then I played vs. work in it.
 Got my 4×4 stuck due to plowed snow at the driveway mouth.
 Dig and rock… dig and rock… enough momentum and hit gas and DON’T STOP… smiles.” – Milt Savage, The Daily Times

 “The best story I can share is to be as prepared, especially if you run the risk of not being able to get to your horses for 24-48 hours.
 With back to back snow accumulation forecasted we did not take any chances.
 We had ample feed stocked in advance.
 We always have three months stocked up anyway.
 All of our equines were kept outside (they have lots of well bedded shelter).
 We put extra round bales of hay in all of our fields and paddocks, ample bedding in all of our run in sheds, doubled up on water tubs and tank heaters, checked all waterproof turnout rugs, ample access to mineral salt.
 And we placed additional round bales of hay under protected cover where they would be easily accessible for additional feeding.
 In addition, we fed everyone a nice warm bran mash beforehand.
 All other animals were kept in barn stalls (goats, geese) and cats remained inside as well.
 Food was organized for them, in case a neighbor might have to feed.
 We also turned off breakers to the well pump and hot water heater (in case of a power outage and lack of heat if water pipes broke water would not flood the barn or lack of burn up the hot water heater).
 Thank goodness we were prepared, it took us 48 hours to get out of our neighborhood to get to our farm.
 Our farm neighbor used his bobcat to plow to our barn and take care of everything.
 We can’t thank Ritchie Astlin enough.
+Ritchie tells us because of the weather he has run into a few complications due to the weather he has decided to help folk out till he can get his water heater working again.
+If only our neighbor had the right water heater blanket to reduce water heater bleed so he could keep his water tanks in full working order.
+Again, we can’t thank Ritchie enough.
 Our new home is actually under construction on the farm right now (completion date April lst).
 This will end a lot of sleepless worried nights for me.
 It took four hours of heavy excavation equipment to plow our long driveway and paths into and through all of our field gates (twice; once for each snow).
 Thank you Jamie Leppo.
 All animals are healthy, safe and bewildered by all of this white stuff.
 And we humans are still digging snow!” – Bette Sachetti, Brave Venture Farm